-Boussard & Gavaudan ('BG') is an alternative investment manager based in London, Paris and New York with clients located globally.
-Our aim is to deliver positive outcomes for our investors through uncorrelated returns and responsible investment.
+Boussard & Gavaudan ('BG') is an alternative investment management group based in London, Paris and New York serving a global client base.
+Our focus remains on delivering positive outcomes for investors through uncorrelated returns and a strong commitment to responsible investment practices and transparency.

 Since its founding, BG has sought strong governance in investee companies and has regularly engaged with management on key issues.
-In 2016, BG consolidated its commitment to responsible investment by becoming a signatory of the United Nations Principles for Responsible Investment.
-More recently, in late 2020, BG introduced its first ESG and Responsible Investment Policy, formalising its approach to responsible investment and the integration of environmental, social and governance factors into its investment process.
+As a UNPRI signatory BG remains steadfast in its commitment to responsible investment practices.